LC-Linkous/reverse_engineering_notes/README.md

   * Alter timing signals to disrupt normal component coordination and/or execution flow
 * Input fuzzing
  * Identify input options.
 Create malformed or unexpected inputs to test device behavior

+## The Table

+The original version of `The Table` featured linking and some overlapping flow chart lines.
+Since this README does not have that functionality, the main table has been split up based on device categories, tool usage, and topic.
+No information has been lost, just a little formatting.
+Some tools may be listed several times in order to keep the associations from `The Flow Chart`.
+There is a condensed version of the smaller tables at the end of the section as a summary of everything mentioned in this Repository.

+> [!NOTE]
+> This repository has been created as the public half of educational materials used in teaching an undergraduate cirriculum.
+There WILL be some bias towards tools that exist in the hardware lab(s) and penetration testing enviornments that the author(s) have worked in (or taught in).
+However, efforts have been made to keep this material general in order to provide a reference for beginners.

+> [!NOTE]
+> None of the links provided in this section are affiliate links.
+They are for reference purposes only.
+Appearance in this repository is not an endorsement in a tool, software, device, etc..
+Paid tools are listed for completeness, but even if is the only tool currently listed in a section that does not mean it is the only tool that exists.
+This list will be updated periodically, but it should nto be assumed to be exhaustive.

+## Documentation Methods

+## Bookshelf

+In this section are a collection of books and websites for further reading.
+No single reference is a catch-all for any topic, but some of these may prove useful.
+(No PDFs are provided through this repository or from the authors of this repository)

+**Reverse Engineering**
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+**Circuity Basics**
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+**Hardware Interfacing Basics**
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+**Wireless Basics**
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+**SDR Basics**
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+**Using Operating Systems**
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+**Malware Basics**
+No references to creating, using, or distribting malware will be included in this repository.
+These references cover the definition and scope of what malware is and what it does.
+1. REFERENCE
+  * short explanation
+2. REFERENCE
+  * short explanation
+3. REFERENCE
+  * short explanation
+4. REFERENCE
+  * short explanation

+## Glossary
+This section provides s beginner-friendly launch point to more specific terminology, techniques, and best practices.
+To keep this accessible, some terms are a bit simplified and may link to other references.

+* WORD OR ABBREVIATION - full spelling if abbreviation. definition or usage.

+* DUT
+* PCB
+* RF
+* SDR

+## References

+**Making Charts and Tables**
+1. “Organizing information with tables - GitHub Docs,” GitHub Docs, 2025. https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables
+2. “Creating diagrams - GitHub Docs,” GitHub Docs, 2025. https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams
+3. "Flowcharts – Basic Syntax,” Mermaidchart.com, May 22, 2025. https://docs.mermaidchart.com/mermaid-oss/syntax/flowchart.html#flowcharts

+**Popular Tool Purchasing Sites Used for Tool Descriptions and Pricing**
+NOTE: This is not an endorsement of any particular vendor, manufacturer, or tool.